 - What should you track?

 We mean not only which metrics should you pay attention to but also which traffic source.
 For example, if you run an app, you should track its performance, too.
 The same rule applies to mobile traffic on your web.
-It is a crucial feedback your users can get you.
+It is a crucial feedback your users can get you via feedback button.
 If mobile traffic of your web has a high bounce rate, you know that something went wrong there, and you have to fix it.
 Mobile traffic represents more than half of all internet traffic nowadays, so businesses must focus on it to survive.

 Same goes with your app, for users it is much convenient to scroll down the app then use the browser on their smartphone.
 So if your app is not very popular (or it lost its popularity recently) you should start to pay attention to metrics to know where to start.